humzac1/Mulit-Model-router/README.md

 **12/04/2025:** Added Node.js server and Frontend html interface.
 Need to finish FastAPI and backend before any plug in.
 Also figure the other models and configurations.

+**12/12/2025:** Added a loveable frontend that works better on another repository in account (need to merge together later).
+Configured and insterted Anthropic API key and model routing for Open AI and Anthropic models is working.
+Should look into adding gemini and grok models instead of llama models.
+Need to fine tune router LLM.
+Finish complete backend soon.